Towards Continual Reinforcement Learning: A Review and Perspectives

 A key idea explored in the literature is to explicitly formulate a family of tasks as compositionally-structured.
-The hope is that approaches in this setting can tackle the problem of how to build machines that are capable of compositional generalization i.e. leveraging prior experience to solve compositional perturbations of prior problems or even more complex problems than the agent has seen to this point.
-In this spirit, early work by \cite{singh1992transfer} defined a class of composite tasks called sequential decision tasks which are expressed as a temporal concatenation of simpler tasks. \cite{doya2002multiple} decompose a non-stationary task into multiple domains in space and time to allow for predictable environment dynamics associated with each of the agent's learned modules.
+The hope is that approaches in this setting can tackle the problem of how to build machines that are capable of compositional generalization.
+Compositional generalization can be understood as leveraging prior experience to solve compositional perturbations of prior problems or even more complex problems than the agent has seen to this point.
+In this spirit, early work by \citep{singh1992transfer} defined a class of composite tasks called sequential decision tasks, which are expressed as a temporal concatenation of simpler tasks. \citet{doya2002multiple} decompose a non-stationary task into multiple domains in space and time to allow for predictable environment dynamics associated with each of the agent's learned modules.
 Their work further highlights and corroborates findings from the neuroscience literature (see Sec~\ref{sec:neuro}).

-More recent work \citep{devin2017learning, frans2017meta, fernando2017pathnet, RoutingNets, meyerson2017beyond, ramachandran2018diversity, chang2018automatically, liang2018evolutionary, alet2018modular, cases2019recursive, yang2020multi} has focused on training neural network modules which can be composed for a family of related tasks, leveraging a combination of modules specialized to each task.
+More recent work \citep{devin2017learning, frans2017meta, fernando2017pathnet, RoutingNets, meyerson2017beyond, kirsch2018modular, ramachandran2018diversity, chang2018automatically, liang2018evolutionary, alet2018modular, cases2019recursive, yang2020multi,lee2021sharing,tseng2021toward,mendez2022reuse,mendez2022modular,gaya2022building} has focused on training neural network modules which can be composed for a family of related tasks, leveraging a combination of modules specialized to each task.
 This work is deeply related to RL methods for neural architecture search \citep{NAS} and their one shot \citep{brock2017smash}, multi-task learning \citep{pasunuru2019continual}, and continual learning \citep{xu2018reinforced,pasunuru2019continual} variants.